Amirfarhad-Nilizadeh/JMLKelinci/README.md

 For running the buggy version, run the same process as explained for JMLKelinci on buggy programs.

-For this study, we used OpenJML v.0.46, but it also works perfectly with the last release (v.0.8.52).
+For this study, we used OpenJML v.0.8.46, but it also works perfectly with the (March 2021) last release (v.0.8.52).

 # Architecture